Preserving the Hermiticity of the One-Body Density Matrix for a Non-Interacting Fermi Gas: Introduction

-We explicitly show in $d\geq 1$-dimensions that, upon the proper symmetrization procedure (change of coordinates) from $(\mathbf{r},\mathbf{r}')\rightarrow(\mathbf{R},\mathbf{s})$, the KODM is identical to the GVODM up to second order in $\hbar$.
-Our starting point relies on the ability to express each term of the KODM as a specific inverse Laplace transformation before the coordinate transformation is undertaken.
-We show in \ref{appendix:WKDOM} that in terms of non-symmetric coordinates, the WKODM is identical to the KODM via these inverse Laplace transformations~\cite{bracksemiclassical2018,geldartconvergence1986}, allowing us to make the necessary change of coordinates.
-In Section~\ref{sec:WKDOM}, we address the fact that the GVODM originates from the non-Hermitian and non-idempotent WKODM method in terms of non-symmetric coordinates, even though it results in a Hermitian and idempotent ODM in terms of symmetric coordinates.
-Similar to Section~\ref{sec:KODM}, we show in $d\geq 1$-dimensions that by applying a symmetric WKODM method in terms of $(\mathbf{R},\mathbf{s})$ coordinates from the very beginning, the resulting WKODM is identical to the GVODM to second order in $\hbar$ as expected.
+We explicitly show in {arbitrary $d$}-dimensions that, upon the proper symmetrization procedure (change of coordinates) from $(\mathbf{r},\mathbf{r}')\rightarrow(\mathbf{R},\mathbf{s})$, the {{WKODM and} KODM {{are} identical to the GVODM up to second order in $\hbar$.
+Our starting point relies on the ability to express each term of the {WKODM and }KODM as a specific inverse Laplace transformation before the coordinate transformation is undertaken.
+We show in \ref{appendix:WKDOM} that in terms of non-symmetric coordinates, the WKODM is identical to the KODM via these inverse Laplace transformations~\cite{bracksemiclassical2018,geldartconvergence1986}, allowing us to make the necessary change of coordinates. {For completeness, in \ref{appendix:alternate} we also provide an alternate yet equivalent derivation in $d$-dimensions of the equality between the WKODM (and therefore also KODM) and the GVODM, by making the change of coordinates to $(\mathbf{R},\mathbf{s})$ from the very beginning before any inverse Laplace transformations are evaluated.}

 The symmetrization procedure for both the KODM and WKODM demonstrates that regardless of whichever method is used to derive the ODM of a zero temperature non-interacting Fermi gas, the same Hermitian and idempotent expression is obtained as one would expect.
 Our results can be shown to hold when higher order terms in the ODMs are accounted for, but, for simplicity, we restricted our analysis to second order in $\hbar$.
 This therefore resolves the Hermiticity and idempotency inconsistency between the various methods, showing that problems only arise when non-symmetric truncations of semiclassical expansions are taken.
-Additionally this explicitly shows that the predicted $d\geq 1$-dimensional expression for the GVODM proposed in reference~\cite{redjatisemiclassical2019} is in fact correct, as we exactly obtain their result through our symmetrization procedure for both the KODM and WKODM methods.
+Additionally, this explicitly shows that the predicted {$d$}-dimensional expression for the GVODM proposed in reference~\cite{redjatisemiclassical2019} is in fact correct, as we exactly obtain their result through our symmetrization procedure for both the KODM and WKODM methods.
 To our knowledge, these issues have been overlooked in the semiclassical expansion methods utilized in DFT.